-This favorite Low-Carb Mushroom and Feta Breakfast Casserole is one that I’ve made over and over through the years, and if I was forced to choose only one breakfast casserole out of the many different ones I’ve shared here, this just might be the one.
+This favorite Mushroom and Feta Breakfast Casserole is one that I’ve made over and over through the years, and if I was forced to choose only one breakfast casserole out of the many different ones I’ve shared here, this might be the one I’d choose.
 There’s something about the combination of mushrooms and feta that sounds like a perfect breakfast to me.

 This recipe is also a sentimental favorite because back in 2008 I made Low-Carb Mushroom and Feta Breakfast Casserole for breakfast when Genie from The Inadvertent Gardener stopped for a night as she was headed for California.
 Then last summer Genie stayed at my house again with her husband and son!
 I think I made this breakfast casserole for her that time, but she did tell me how much she has enjoyed the Mushroom and Feta Breakfast Casserole through the years.

-This original recipe for this makes 8 or 10 servings, and it will keep for at least a week in the fridge, and it’s easy to pop it in the microwave or reheat in a covered pan for a quick breakfast.
-I included the printer-friendly link to that larger version in this updated recipe, but the photos here are for a smaller version of Mushroom and Feta Breakfast Casserole that makes 6-8 servings, and that’s the size I make most often now.
+This original recipe for this made 10 servings, and it keeps for at least a week in the fridge, and reheats well.
+I included the printer-friendly link to that larger version in this updated recipe, but the photos here are for a smaller version of Mushroom and Feta Breakfast Casserole that makes 6 generous servings, and that’s the size I make most often now.

 More Low-Carb Breakfast Recipes to Try: